frayer/extensify/README.markdown

 for defining and implementing XSLT extensions, however they all involve defining the extension in the actual stylesheet.
 This is fine if your production environment will also use Xalan as its XSL engine.
-When your target platform is DataPower however, defining the implementation of an extension using Xalan's proprietary approach means you'll have two versions of an XSL.
-One that works in Xalan, and one that works in DataPower.
+When your target platform is DataPower however, defining the implementation of an extension using Xalan's proprietary approach means you'll have two versions of an XSL: one that works in Xalan, and one that works in DataPower.

 The approach extensify takes is to notify Xalan of extensions through Xalan API calls rather than